 What happens when we sleep?
-Let’s have a look at the sleep cycles, particularly Rapid Eye Movement (REM) or dream sleep, and non-REM or deep sleep, in humans and other animals.
+Let’s have a look at the sleep cycles, particularly dream sleep vs deep sleep (or Rapid Eye Movement and non-REM) in humans and other animals.

 At the start of the night, you’re in a light sleep.
-You’re descending into stage one of light sleep, and then stage two, and then you’re straight into a stage that is dominated, but not exclusively, by non-REM or deep sleep.
+You’re descending into stage one of light sleep.
+Then stage two, and then you’re straight into a dominated stage.
+But not exclusively, by non-REM or deep sleep.
 You’re able to physically move in this stage, you can toss and turn.
-Brainwave activity is diminished, but there’s a whole bunch of synaptic pruning and moving of information around the brain.
+Brainwave activity is diminished.
+But there’s a whole bunch of synaptic pruning and moving of information around the brain.

 “The importance of this non-REM sleep is to take the memories and experiences from the day and move them to other brain parts and then clear the memory centre, the hippocampus, ready for the next day.”

 The evidence says that this is an important time for memory consolidation.